We strive to be supportive but honest and to help each other create publishable work.

 A reminder/roll call is emailed the week before the meeting.
 Please “reply all” so that we know who is coming, and who is submitting work, and how long the submitted work is.
 If not sure, please reply with at least a “maybe” ASAP.
 If something unexpected comes up and you need to change your reply, please email, message, or call ASAP.

 Writers with pieces to critique will post them (via Google Docs) not later than five days before the meeting, giving the group a chance to read before the meeting.
-15,000 is the total limit of words we can possibly deal with in each session, and more than 5000 words per piece is too much.
+15,000 is the total limit of words we can possibly deal with during each session, and more than 5000 words per piece is too much.
 This means we can critique three writers if each submits 5000 words, five if each person submits a 3000-word piece.
 You get the idea.

 We’ll ask at each meeting who is interested in submitting for the next session.
 Priority is given to people who haven’t received feedback in a while.
 We also try to be accommodating of our members’ publisher/agent/application/contest deadlines, or to people whose work we didn’t get to in a previous session.